 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Rabbi Karol can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (seven days of mourning).
-Rabbi Karol will instruct you on these and other rituals.
-He can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
+Rabbi Evette will instruct you on these and other rituals.
+She can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.